 Mike goes into detail about the versatility of Insomniac Game engine and provides a great read for anyone that is a fan of Insomniac games.

 Can you tell us when you started work on the current Insomnia engine and what your ambitions were?
+Was it a brand new project or did you take elements from previous technologies?

 The principal ambition of both our engine and tools is to empower our gameplay and content teams.
 The goal of the engine, in particular, is to leverage as much of the available hardware as we can toward the things that are most valuable to the game and, ultimately, the player.
 The goal of the tools team, though, is minimizing the iteration time required to make additions or changes to the games while allowing the content teams to maximize the features in the engine.
 In other words: The engine is about making better, faster stuff while the tools are about making better stuff faster.
 Along with the engine, the tools we're now using are radically different from what we used for the previous generation.